mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Confidentiality of Group Metadata

-MLS handles certain metadata about a group that is sometimes exposed to parties outside the group:
+MLS does not provide confidentiality protection to some messages and fields within messages:

+* KeyPackage messages
+* GroupInfo messages
+* The unencrypted portion of a Welcome message
+* Any Proposal or Commit messages sent as MLSPlaintext messages
+* The unencrypted header fields in MLSCiphertext messages
+* The lengths of encrypted Welcome and MLSCiphertext messages

+The only mechanism MLS provides for confidentially distributing a group's ratchet tree to new members is to send it in a Welcome message as a `ratchet_tree` extension.
+If an application distributes the tree in some other way, its security will depend on that application mechanism.

+A party observing these fields might be able to infer certain metadata about the
+group:

 * Group ID
+* Current epoch and frequency of epoch changes
+* Frequency of messages within an epoch
+* Group extensions
 * Group membership
-* Group extensions
-* Frequency of epoch changes
-* Frequency of application messages within an epoch

-This information is typically protected from parties other than the DS by applying "hop by hop" transport encryption on communications with the DS (in contrast to the "end to end" protections provided by MLS).
-The protection this information receives with regard to the DS depends on how MLS is operated.
+These fields are typically protected from parties other than the DS by applying "hop by hop" transport encryption (in contrast to the "end to end" protections provided by MLS).
+Whether the DS is exposed to unencrypted fields depends on several aspects of the DS design, such as:

-Overall, MLS does not provide robust protections against the DS observing the group's metadata.
+* How KeyPackages are distributed
+* How the ratchet tree is distributed
+* How proespective external joiners get a GroupInfo object for the group
+* Whether MLSPlaintext or MLSCiphertext messages are used for Proposal and Commit messages

+In the remainder of this section, we note the ways that the above properties of the group are reflected in unprotected group messages, as a guide to understanding how they might be exposed or protected in a given application.

+### GroupID, Epoch, and Message Frequency

-MLS provides no mechanism to protect the group ID and epoch of a message from the DS, so group ID and the frequency of messages and epoch changes are not protected against inspection by the DS.
+MLS provides no mechanism to protect the group ID and epoch of a message from the DS, so the group ID and the frequency of messages and epoch changes are not protected against inspection by the DS.

-If a group can be joined by external commits (see
-{{joining-via-external-commits}}), then a group member will need to publish a GroupInfo object that states the group's extensions and a commitment to the group's membership.
-This generally results in the group's membership and extensions being known to the DS and prospective new joiners.

-Aside from published GroupInfo objects, the only ways that a groups extensions are transmitted are Welcome messages and GroupContextExtensions proposals.
-Welcome messages encrypt extensions, so they do not expose them to the DS.
-Whether a GroupContextExtensions proposal exposes the group's extensions depends on whether it is sent as an MLSPlaintext or MLSCiphertext message.
-If a group always sends Proposals as MLSCiphertext and only adds members via Welcome messages, then its extensions will be private to the members of the group.

-If a group sends Proposal and Commit messages unencrypted (as MLSPlaintext), then the DS will be able to infer the group's membership from the set of Add and Remove proposals covered by Commits.
-If Proposal and Commit messages are sent in encrypted form (as MLSCiphertext), then the DS will not be able to observe membership changes directly, but may be able to make some less direct inferences.
-For example, the `new_member` field in a Welcome message indicates the KeyPackage to the Welcome is directed.
-The Welcome message does not state which group it belongs to in plaintext, but if the DS is able to infer this (e.g., from timing signals), then the Welcome will tell the DS that a given client has joined the group.
+### Group Extensions

+A group's extensions are first set by the group's creator and then updated by GroupContextExtensions proposals.
+A GroupContextExtension proposal sent as MLSPlaintext leaks the groups' extensions.

+A new member learns the group's extensions via a GroupInfo object.
+When the new member joins via a Welcome message, the Welcome message's encryption protects the GroupInfo message.
+When the new member joins via an external join, they must be provided with a GroupInfo object.
+Protection of this GroupInfo object is up to the application -- if it is transmitted over a channel that is not confidential to the group and the new joiner, then it will leak the group's extensions.

+### Group Membership

+The group's membership is represented directly by its ratchet tree, since each member's LeafNode contains members' cryptographic keys, a credential that contains information about the member's identity, and possibly other identifiers.
+Applications that expose the group's ratchet tree outside the group also leak the group's membership.

+Changes to the group's membership are made by means of Add and Remove proposals.
+If these proposals are sent as MLSPlaintext, then information will be leaked about the corresponding changes to the group's membership.
+A party that sees all of these changes can reconstruct the group membership.

+Welcome messages contain a hash of each KeyPackage for which the Welcome message is encrypted.
+If a party has access to a pool of KeyPackages and observes a Welcome message, then they can identify the KeyPackage representing the new member.
+If the party can also associate the Welcome with a group, then the party can infer that the identified new member was added to that group.

+Note that these information leaks reveal the group's membership to the degree that that membership is revealed by the contents of a member's LeafNode in the ratchet tree.
+In some cases, this may be quite direct, e.g., due to credentials attesting to identifiers such as email addresses.
+An application could cosntruct a member's leaf node to be less identifying, e.g., by using a pseudonymous credential and frequently rotating encryption and signature keys.

 ## Authentication